 Students interested in this topic usually conduct research with Dr. Emily Grekin and possibly with other departmental faculty such as social psychologists Antonia Abbey, Catalina Kopetz, or Tim Bogg.
 Clinical training is typically conducted at Wayne State's Tolan Park Substance Abuse Program, which usually includes clinical research opportunities.
 Coursework in addictions can be taken in the psychiatry department.

 - Trauma psychology

-Trauma is the central focus of the research of Dr. Jennifer Gómez, who focuses particularly on her theory of cultural betrayal trauma.
-Dr. Mark Lumley also studies the health effects of stress and trauma.
-Clinical training opportunities include the Life Stress Center at Detroit Receiving Hospital, and the Trauma service at Henry Ford Hospital.
+Dr. Mark Lumley studies the health effects of stress and trauma.
+Clinical training opportunities include the Life Stress Center at Detroit Receiving Hospital and the Trauma service at Henry Ford Hospital.

 - Majoring in clinical psychology encompasses

 - Discipline-specific knowledge about the biological, social, cognitive, affective and developmental bases of behavior, along with the history of psychology

 - Profession-wide competencies, including professional ethics, psychopathology, psychological assessment, psychological interventions, supervision and consultation and research methods and statistics

 - Clinical training at our in-house Psychology Clinic, external placements and an accredited predoctoral internship